One unit of credit equals four semester hours.

 ENG 371 Modernism/Postmodernism

 A study of the development, themes and characteristics of modernism and postmodernism in British, American and world literature.
 The course will explore the ways in which these two movements exist in relationship to and are defined by each other.
-Students will read selected modernist and postmodernist authors in an effort to determine the usefulness of the terms and the potential value of the literary movements.
 Works by such writers as Virginia Woolf, T.S.
 Eliot, Thomas Pynchon, Milan Kundera, Jeanette Winterson, Helen Parente Cunha, Graham Swift and Angela Carter.
 Prerequisite: ENG 220 or equivalent.
 As offered.

 A study of how literature written by writers from a range of racial and ethnic backgrounds explores and responds to contemporary ideas, political developments and various quests for social justice.
 Writers with such diverse aesthetic and political interests as Toni Morrison, Amy Tan, August Wilson, Kurt Vonnegut, Leslie Marmon Silko, Chinua Achebe, Laura Esquivel, Yusef Komunyakaa, Gabriel Garcia Marquez and Bharati Mukherjee could be explored.
 Prerequisite: ENG 106 or equivalent.
 Spring Term.